Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/index.md

 A control plane group composition will be applied even if the configurations of the standard control planes are not combined successfully.
 This means that even if there is some confict and the member groups weren't merged successfully, a control plane group still gets created.

-Composite control planes are read-only (with some exceptions), so configuration modifications must be made via a member standard control plane.
+Control plane groups are read-only (with some exceptions), so configuration modifications must be made via a member control plane.

 The following are exceptions to the read-only rule:
 * A data plane node client certificate can be generated in the UI or uploaded to a control plane group.
-* Runtime instances can be connected to a control plane group, however members of a control plane group cannot have any data plane nodes connected to them.
+* Data plane nodes can be connected to a control plane group, however members of a control plane group cannot have any data plane nodes connected to them.

 Kong Ingress Controller control planes can't be part of a control plane group.